ubiquitary/ub-sow/benefits-of-hypermedia.md

 The Benefits of Hypermedia
 ==========================

+Hypermedia can benefit: any API, the developers of an API, the developers of the consumers of an API, the business providing and API, and the business consuming an API; if only the barriers to adoption/entry can be overcome.
+The barriers being:

+  1. Choosing, and committing to, a format that suits the API domain
+  2. Matching the choice of format with the expectations of clients
+  3. Clients embracing the spirit of hypermedia-driven applications

+Developers - on both sides: producers and consumers - are intimidated by hypermedia as a concept and the choices it presents; so much so that often a decision to ignore it alltogether is made.
+Choosing to provide and consume hypermedia may be expensive but the benefits are many and wide-reaching.
+These benefits include:

   - Explorable API ([soabits])
-  - Inline Documentation ([soatbits])
+  - Inline Documentation ([soabits])
-  - Simple Client Logic ([soatbits])
+  - Simple Client Logic ([soabits])
-  - Server-owned URLs ([soatbits])
+  - Server-owned URLs ([soabits])
-  - Content Offloading ([soatbits])
+  - Content Offloading ([soabits])
-  - Versioning With Links ([soatbits])
+  - Versioning With Links ([soabits])
-  - Multiple Implementations ([soatbits])
+  - Multiple Implementations ([soabits])
   - Isolation Of Changes
   - Explicit Workflow

 ### Isolation of Changes

-Isolation of changes refers to keeping changes to as few "layers" as possible;
+Isolation of changes refers to a concept also known as "decoupling".
+This isolation helps keep changes to as few layers, of an application, as possible; ideally one.
+Isolation also reduces the need for coordination between layers about changes happening.
-ideally one.
 Where changes need to be made, and subsequently where errors need to be tracked down, is of great importance to teams managing applications.

 **An overly simplified example:**